-Open all year, the rugged western landscape of Capitol Reef National Park adds to the western adventure.
-Capitol Reef is accessible via Scenic Byway 12 and U-24, or take the Burr Trail from Boulder.
+Open all year, the rugged western landscape of Capitol Reef National Park adds to your western adventure.
 Drive the Park’s scenic drive, stop in at the Visitor Center and Museum, hike the trails, and visit the old log schoolhouse and the village of Fruita.

 The Waterpocket Fold